 Digital marketers spend a lot of money to bring people to their website.

 However, only a small percentage of people decide to make a purchase on their first visit.
-With a Facebook custom audience, you can retarget every visitor of your website with highly relevant offers.
+With a Facebook custom audience, you can retarget every visitor to your website with highly relevant offers.

 To create a successful remarketing funnel and get a high ROI, you need to create audience segmentation based on their browsing history and interest.